raulsntos/godot-dotnet/src/Godot.UpgradeAssistant.Providers/README.md

 ## Features

+- **API mappings** \
+	Simple upgrade mechanism for APIs that are renamed across different versions of Godot.
+If the API has been removed or can't be handled by the upgrade assistant, a comment will be added instead to let the user know that the old API is no longer available and they'll need to take manual steps to finish the upgrade.
+The comment can include information about why the API was removed, direct the user towards an available API that could serve as a replacement, or include a link to a documentation page explaining what steps the user could take to resolve the issue.

 - **Godot .NET SDK** \
 	The MSBuild SDK used by the `.csproj` will be upgraded to match the version required by the target Godot version.